-Written Warning that shall become part of the student's record until he or she graduates from the College.

-Restitution either to an individual victim or the College.
-Completion of a work assignment(s) may, in some circumstances, be substituted for a monetary payment.

-Restriction either from specific locations on campus such as the residence halls, and/or during specific times.
-The restriction may be for a fixed period of time or permanent.

-Probation with or without conditions such as exclusion from participation in extracurricular activities, the requirement to make restitution, or to complete some specific assignment.
-Satisfying the conditions of probation is a prerequisite to receiving a degree or certificate and failure to honor the terms of the probation shall result in the reconsideration of the original sanction by the relevant adjudicating board.
+- A. Written Warning that shall become part of the student's record until the student graduates from the College. - B. Fines are a monetary sanction assigned by the college officer making the Administrative Determination or conducting the Formal Adjudication. - C. Restitution either to the Complainant or the College.
+Completion of a work assignment(s) may, in some circumstances, be substituted for a monetary payment. - D. Restriction either from specific locations on campus such as the residence halls, and/or during specific times.
+The restriction may be for a fixed period of time or permanent. - E. Educational Sanction used to provide additional education related to the behavior or incident by the hearing officer.
+Students assigned an educational sanction will be given a detailed description of the assignment by the hearing officer.
+Examples of educational sanctions include, but are not limited to: self-assessment surveys, written assignments and presentations - F. Probation with or without conditions such as exclusion from participation in extracurricular activities, the requirement to make restitution, or to complete some specific assignment.
+Satisfying the conditions of probation is a prerequisite to receiving a degree or certificate and failure to honor the terms of the probation shall result in the reconsideration of the original sanction by the relevant adjudicating board. - G. Residence Probation is a specified period of time where any further unacceptable behavior may be cause for removal from the residential living community. - H. Residence Relocation is the requirement of a residential student to move from one residential living community to another residential living community due to unacceptable and inappropriate behavior.
+The student will be re-assigned by the relevant residential living community staff.

-Revocation of Admission

-Revocation of Degree

-Suspension is forced withdrawal from the College for a specified period of time, including exclusion from classes, termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
-If a student, while suspended, violates any of the terms set forth in the notice of suspension as determined after a hearing, he/she shall be subject to further discipline in the form of expulsion.

-Expulsion is a permanent separation from the College.
+- Residence Removal is the immediate termination of a residential student's oncampus housing contract after one serious violation or repeated violations of community standards in a residential living community. - J. Revocation of Admission - K. Revocation of Degree - L. Suspension is forced withdrawal from the College for a specified period of time, including exclusion from classes, termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
+If a student, while suspended, violates any of the terms set forth in the notice of suspension, the student shall be subject to further discipline in the form of expulsion. - M. Suspension held in abeyance is an action to seriously warn a student or student organization that suspension is being withheld pending no additional evidence being discovered regarding the incident.
+If additional violations of college policy occur, the student may be immediately suspended from the College pending an investigation of the new incident. - N. Treatment Compliance where the student will be required to comply with any treatment, referrals and educational activities which may be recommended and to provide documentation of official discharge from treatment provider upon completion. - O. Trespass A suspension of a student's right to enter a specific building on University property, locations on campus, or all of the University of Rhode Island campuses.
+When appropriate, a trespass notice may include the suspension of a student's right to represent 35 the University at University-sponsored or related events.
+When a trespass notice is given, the student will receive a detailed explanation of the parameters of this trespass.
+In the event there is a report that the student has violated the trespass, it will be recommended to the Vice President for Student Affairs that the student be Emergency Suspended, as defined in the Student Handbook. - P. Expulsion is a permanent separation from the College.